-The deadline to apply to the Non-Thesis Master of Science program for fall admission is April 1.
-Spring admission is not offered at this time for this program.
+The deadline to apply to the one-year non-thesis MS program for fall admission is May 1.

 How much does it cost to apply?

 Submitting a Preliminary Application Form with our program does not cost you anything.
 You will only be assessed an application fee when you formally apply for admission to Iowa State University.
-The cost for the formal application is $40 for domestic students and $90 for international students.
+Fees can be found here.
 If we invite you to apply formally with the university after reviewing your Preliminary Application, we will send you more detailed information about the application process and all associated fees.

 How many graduate students are accepted to the Biomedical Sciences program each year, and are there any nationality preferences regarding admission or financial aid?

-Each year 3 - 7 graduate students are admitted to the Biomedical Sciences MS/PhD program.
+Each year 3 - 7 graduate students are admitted to the BMS PhD and MS with thesis program.
 The availability of teaching assistantships in our department varies from one year to another.
-There are usually two vacancies.
-Research assistantships are given at the discretion of individual faculty members.
+There are usually two teaching vacancies, but research assistantships are given at the discretion of individual faculty members.
 Selection for admission and assistantships is based on your academic and research achievements, not upon any given nationality or personal recommendation.

-The Non-Thesis MS program will enroll up to 50 students each academic year.
+The 1-year non-thesis MS program will enroll up to 60 students each academic year.

-How can I increase my chances of being accepted to the MS/PhD program?
+How can I increase my chances of being accepted to the PhD or MS with thesis program?

 Admission to the Biomedical Sciences program is based primarily on your academic and research achievements.
 However, there are two ways for you to gain a competitive edge over other applicants.
 First, the sooner you turn in your application, the better chance there is that our faculty members will have enough funding to take you on as their student.
-Second, we recommend that you review the list of our faculty's research interests (follow the link in our website's main menu) and directly contact the faculty member with whom you believe you have the most in common.
+Second, we recommend that you review the list of our faculty's research interests and directly contact the faculty member with whom you believe you have the most in common.